 These Bakery Style Chocolate Chip Muffins are soft, buttery, and loaded with chocolate chips!
-With just a few simple pantry ingrdients, you too can have a quick and easy breakfast treat!
+With just a few simple ingredients, you can easily have homemade muffins in under 30 minutes.

 This recipe was originally published in August of 2020, but was updated on January 7, 2022 with newer content and fresh pictures.

-These chocolate chip muffins are so incredibly moist and tender!
+These bakery style muffins are so incredibly moist and tender!
 Each bite just melts in your mouth from the combination of the butter and the ooey gooey chocolate chips.
 Unlike other muffin recipes that can be dry, these are far from it because of the milk and yogurt that's incorporated into the batter.

 - They're beyond tender and moist.